Reviews You Can Rely On

 Heating

 As mentioned above, the Westinghouse fell a little short at heating up the frozen burrito and the chicken pot pie.
-We made the burrito according to the package directions, but the internal temperature failed to reach the requisite internal temperature of 160°F on the right side of the burrito.
-There was also a huge amount of temperature variation, with the center and left side of the burrito being close to 70°F than the right.
+We prepared the burrito according to the package directions, but the internal temperature on the right side of the burrito failed to reach the required 160°F. There was also a huge amount of temperature variation, with the center and left side of the burrito being close to 70°F than the right.

 The Westinghouse did a little better at heating up the pot pie, but not by much.
 The middle-left side failed to reach the necessary temperature, severely hurting its score.
 However, the average temperature variation was much less compared to the burrito — only 16.6°F. We also noted that the crust got much soggier than other models, rather than crisping up.